-If a plethora of actions by officers in the executive, legislative and judicial branches of our central government do not comport with the plain language and authority of our Constitution, it may be argued that they have abandoned their constitutionally prescribed oath to "support and defend the Constitution of the United States against all enemies, foreign and domestic," and to "bear true faith and allegiance to the same."
+Given that a plethora of actions, regulations and diktats by officers in the executive, legislative and judicial branches of our central government do not comport with the plain language and authority of our Constitution, it is clear that they have abandoned their “sacred oaths” to “support and defend the Constitution of the United States against all enemies, foreign and domestic,” and to “bear true faith and allegiance to the same.”

-Our Founders understood that the Rule of Law enshrined in our Constitution was the foundational guarantee to protecting and sustaining Liberty for their, and our, posterity.
-Consequently, they prescribed that all elected officials be bound by Sacred Oath to "support and defend" our Constitution.
+Our Founders understood that the Rule of Law enshrined in our Constitution was the foundational guarantee to protect and sustain Liberty for their generation and that of their posterity.
+Consequently, they prescribed that all elected officials be bound by Sacred Oath to “support and defend” our Constitution.

 For presidents, Article II, Section 1, specifies: “Before he enter on the Execution of his Office, he shall take the following Oath or Affirmation: ‘I do solemnly swear (or affirm) that I will faithfully execute the Office of President of the United States, and will to the best of my Ability, preserve, protect and defend the Constitution of the United States.’”

 Likewise Article VI, Clause 3 specifies: “The Senators and Representatives before mentioned, and the Members of the several State Legislatures, and all executive and judicial Officers, both of the United States and of the several States, shall be bound by Oath or Affirmation, to support this Constitution.”

 However, in the current era, many federal office holders have abandoned their oaths in deference to the expediency of redistributing wealth to their special interest constituencies, in order to ensure re-election.
 For certain, when the number of constituents who vote for their income and provisions outnumber those who work for their income and provisions, the Republic will be lost.